YieldShield/apply/applications/yieldshield.md

 - **Full-Time Equivalent (FTE):**  2 FTE
 - **Total Costs:** 18,000 USD

-> Note that deliverables 0a to 0e are mandatory.
-Please adapt their specification to your project.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |